KRHero03/awesome-bipocit-dev-advocates/README.md

 > "Developer advocacy focuses on championing the developer users and representing their interests and input both externally and internally." - [Kim Maida](https://dev.to/kimmaida/the-developer-relations-explainer-431o)

 > "I like to say that it’s my job to ask dumb questions so you don’t have to, but the real goal of a Developer Advocate is to become the voice of the user...
 It’s our job to make sure the needs of the developer are kept in mind.." - [Ashley McNamara](https://medium.com/@ashleymcnamara/what-is-developer-advocacy-3a92442b627c)
+## What's the plan for this information?

+I would like to showcase content from these individuals to help bring awareness of DevRel to BIPOC communities

+# You forgot _________.

+This list is by no means exhaustive.
+In fact I look forward to more and more folks being added to it over time.

+You can request to add someone by creating a new issue.